mbhulin/OrientTutorial/create_new_database.md

 OrientGraphFactory factory = new OrientGraphFactory("plocal:C:/orientdb/databases/RobotWorld");
 OrientGraphNoTx db = factory.getNoTx(); // For data definition instructions transactions are not relevant
 ```
 The first instruction connects to the database.
 If it does not exist the database is created.
 This works only in **"plocal" mode** where the Java program is executed on the computer where OrientDB was installed.
 After "plocal:" the path to the database follows.
 Usually this path is &lt;Orient-Root directory>/databases.
 Be shure that no other program accesses the database when you are in "plocal" mode.
-With a remote connection to a database server which is explained later
+*With a **remote connection** to a database server, which is explained later, a new database cannot be created automatically.*

+The second instruction gets a new connection to the database from the factory.
+Since we want to define the structure of the database we do not use tansactions and use ``factory.getNoTx()`` instead of ``factory.getTx()``.

+If you are interested in alternatives creating a database which also work in "remote"-mode go to ["Create graph database using the document API"](create_db_with_documentAPI.md).

 If you want to connect to a remote server you have to use a remote connection.
 Assume your database server has got the server name "MyOrientServer".
 Then you use ``OrientGraphFactory("remote:MyOrientServer/RobotWorld")`` where remote: indicates a remote connection and &lt;URL-to-database&gt; is the